looperlative/lpmidimon/README.md

 	Microsoft web site and install Visual C++.

 All systems:
-	The python packages "mido", "python-rtmidi" and "PyQt5" are required to run this application.
+	The python packages "psutil", "mido", "python-rtmidi" and "PyQt5" are required to run this application.
 If you do not already have these installed on your system, then use "pip install" to install them.